-Fiscal 2019 Audit Committee Report
+Fiscal 2020 Audit Committee Report

 As stated in the Audit Committee Charter, a copy of which is available on the Company's corporate website, http://corporate.childrensplace.com in the "Corporate Overview" section under the "Investor Relations" tab and in the section entitled "Corporate Info - Governance Documents," the Audit Committee's responsibility is one of oversight.
-It is the responsibility of Company management to establish and maintain a system of internal control over financial reporting, to prepare consolidated financial statements of the Company and its subsidiaries in accordance with generally accepted accounting principles, and to prepare other financial reports and disclosures.
+It is the responsibility of Company management to establish and maintain a system of internal controls over financial reporting, to prepare consolidated financial statements of the Company and its subsidiaries in accordance with generally accepted accounting principles ("GAAP"), and to prepare other financial reports and disclosures.
 Our independent registered public accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements and to issue a report thereon.
 The Audit Committee does not provide any expert or other special assurance as to the Company's financial statements or any expert or professional certification as to the work of our independent registered public accounting firm.
+In addition to overseeing the preparation and integrity of our financial statements and our overall financial disclosure practices, the Audit Committee oversees the Company's sustainability activities and enterprise risk management activities.

-At Audit Committee meetings, the Audit Committee met with the Company's internal and independent auditors, with and without management present, to discuss the overall scope of their respective annual audit plans, the results of their respective audits, the effectiveness of the Company's internal control over financial reporting, including management's and EY's reports thereon, and the bases for the conclusions expressed in those reports, and the overall quality of the Company's financial reporting.
-In addition, the Audit Committee reviewed and discussed with management the Company's audited consolidated financial statements for fiscal 2019, and met and held discussions with management, the Company's independent registered public accounting firm and the head of the Company's internal audit function (both with and without management present) regarding the fair and complete presentation of the Company's financial results and discussed the significant accounting policies applied in the Company's financial statements as well as alternative treatments.
-The Audit Committee also reviewed and discussed with management, the head of the Company's internal audit function and the Company's independent registered public accounting firm the reports required by Section 404 of the Sarbanes Oxley Act of 2002, namely, management's annual assessment of the Company's internal control over financial reporting and the Company's independent registered public accounting firm's attestation report thereon.
+At Audit Committee meetings in 2020, the Audit Committee met with the Company's internal and independent auditors, with and without management present, to discuss the overall scope of their respective annual audit plans, the results of their respective audits, the effectiveness of the Company's internal controls over financial reporting, including management's and EY's reports thereon, the bases for the conclusions expressed in those reports, and the overall quality of the Company's financial reporting.
+In addition, the Audit Committee reviewed and discussed with management the Company's audited consolidated financial statements for fiscal 2020, and met and held discussions with management, the Company's independent registered public accounting firm and the head of the Company's internal audit function (both with and without management present) regarding the fair and complete presentation of the Company's financial results and discussed the significant accounting policies applied in the Company's financial statements as well as alternative treatments.
+The Audit Committee also reviewed and discussed with management, the head of the Company's internal audit function and the Company's independent registered public accounting firm the reports required by Section 404 of the Sarbanes Oxley Act of 2002, namely, management's annual assessment of the Company's internal controls over financial reporting and the Company's independent registered public accounting firm's attestation report thereon.
 The Audit Committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, issued by the Public Company Accounting Oversight Board, or "PCAOB".
 In addition, the Audit Committee has received the written disclosures and the letter from the Company's independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm's communications with the Audit Committee concerning independence and has discussed with the independent registered public accounting firm such firm's independence.

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for fiscal 2019 be included in our Annual Report on Form 10-K for such fiscal year for filing with the SEC.
+Based on the reviews and discussions referred to above, the Audit Committee recommended to the Board that the Company's audited consolidated financial statements for fiscal 2020 be included in our Annual Report on Form 10-K for such fiscal year for filing with the SEC.

-The foregoing Audit Committee report has been submitted by the following members of the Audit Committee: John E. Bachman (Chair), Marla Malcolm Beck, Elizabeth J. Boland and Debby Reiner.
+The foregoing Audit Committee report has been submitted by the following members of the Audit Committee: John E. Bachman (Chair), Marla Beck, Elizabeth J. Boland and Tracey R. Griffin.